Friends of the Lower Blue River announces new climate action director

 The nonprofit is currently in the first phase of its Safe Soils/Climate Resiliency Initiative in Summit and Grand counties.
 The goal of the initiative is to establish baseline data and recommend improvements for the health of the Lower Blue River Valley.

-The first phase of research includes four ranchers living in the Lower Blue River, including Pass Creek Ranch, Blue Tree Ranch, Otter Creek Ranch and Blue Valley Ranch.
+The first phase of research includes four ranches along the Lower Blue River, including Pass Creek Ranch, Blue Tree Ranch, Otter Creek Ranch and Blue Valley Ranch.

 Support Local Journalism